Narigo/blog/posts/drafts/tips-for-screen-capture-mac/tips-for-screen-capture-mac.md

 ffmpeg -i input.mov output.gif
 ```

-Similar options as above can be used.
+It can take the options from above directly, so if the online converter did not work well for you, you can directly
+convert from `-i your.mov` via `<options>` to `output.gif`.